altmp/altv-docs/articles/configs/server.md

 mapBoundsMaxY = 65536
 mapCellAreaSize = 100 #smaller areas uses more ram and less cpu

-# Defines the rate (miliseconds) in which colshape calculations should occur (dev/13.0-dev32 and higher)
+# Defines the rate (miliseconds) in which colshape calculations should occur
 colShapeTickRate = 200

-# Defines the used logging streams (console, file, stdconsole) for the server (dev/13.0-dev32 and higher)
+# Defines the used logging streams (console, file, stdconsole) for the server
 logStreams = [ "console", "file" ]

 # Defines the amount of worker threads for entity computation, like colshapes, streaming, etc. Good value is cpu count * 2